 - A child going missing from education is a potential indicator of abuse or neglect, including sexual or criminal exploitation, mental health problems, risk of substance abuse, involvement in gang and county lines activity, FGM, forced marriage or travelling to conflict zones.
 This is particularly the concern for students already allocated with a social worker or family support worker.
 Consistent whole school use of the 'Three Houses' approach and subsequent school and community early help interventions, will allow staff to identify the existence of any underlying safeguarding risk and help prevent the risks of a child going missing in the future. - All staff will be alert to these safeguarding concerns when a student goes missing for an extended period, or on repeat occasions.
-As a result of safeguarding training, all staff will be aware of the school's absence policy and children missing from education procedures. - We will hold two or more emergency contact numbers for every student where possible.
+As a result of safeguarding training, all staff will be aware of the school's absence policy and children missing from education procedures.

+- We will hold two or more emergency contact numbers for every student where possible.
 This will give us additional options to make contact with a responsible adult when a child is missing from education. - We will notify the local authority of any student who fails to attend school regularly, or has been absent without the school's permission for a continuous period of five days.
 We will make 'reasonable' enquiries into the location of the student as part of our monitoring processes.
 Every attempt will be made to communicate with parents to ensure the child is safe and well, including home visits by the EWO.
-If our enquiries unearth any potential safeguarding issues the DSL will refer to CME Team immediately.

-- We will contact relevant agencies after two days' absence without confirmation from parents / carers if the child is subject to a 'Child in Need' plan or considered vulnerable in other ways, particularly Looked After Children and/or those with Special Educational Needs. - When a student returns from a period of extended absence appropriate daily attendance checks will be carried out and their attendance, behaviour, emotional and physical well-being will be monitored closely by the safeguarding team in school.
+If our enquiries unearth any potential safeguarding issues the DSL will refer to CME Team immediately. - We will contact relevant agencies after two days' absence without confirmation from parents / carers if the child is subject to a 'Child in Need' plan or considered vulnerable in other ways, particularly Looked After Children and/or those with Special Educational Needs. - When a student returns from a period of extended absence appropriate daily attendance checks will be carried out and their attendance, behaviour, emotional and physical well-being will be monitored closely by the safeguarding team in school.
 Parents / carers will be invited into school with the pupil to meet the DSL as part of the reintegration programme and relevant support with be offered to the pupil / family as necessary. - The DSL will liaise with the Community Police to identify support available in school and the community for students who are reported as missing from education, particularly those suspected to be involved in sexual and criminal exploitation linked to County Lines.
-The school will facilitate 'return home' interviews with the police/CME team as required.
+The school will facilitate 'return home' interviews with the police/CME team as required. - As outlined in the 'Interim Attendance Support Process' (September 2020), we will endeavour to initiate Early Help provision for students with CP/CIN plan if they have not returned to school by the end of the second week of term.
+If we cannot make, contact with the parents to ascertain the reasons for their absence, we will refer to the 'Child Missing from Education Team'.

-Section 7 - Removing students from roll
+Section 8 - Removing students from roll